math-kao/math-kao/README.md

   - I have a Chemistry Bachelor Degree at University of São Paulo.
   - I presented my project at Microsoft Brazil headquarters.
 A solution using automation and predictive machine learning model.

-In my repositories I share my personal projects and guides to better learn Machine Learning algorithms
+In my repositories I share my personal projects and materials that I built to better understand MachineLearning algorithms